newrelic/newrelic-quickstarts/CONTRIBUTING.md

   ### New Relic + <QUICKSTART_TECHNOLOGY> (Optional)

   Describe how New Relic's capabilities can assist in monitoring your technology outside of what is included in the quickstart.
-Mention capabilies such as errors inbox, transaction traces, etc.
+Mention capabilities such as errors inbox, transaction traces, etc.
 ```

 ## Quickstarts contributor guidelines